Educator Tools

 Begin with a blank 8 1/2” x 11” or 11” x 14” paper.

-The horizontal axis usually represents an element of chronology such as: decisions by a leader or a group, or a series of events around a common theme (e.g. strikes, inventions, diary entries or public speeches by an historical figure).
+The horizontal axis usually represents an element of chronology such as: decisions by a leader or a group, or a series of events around a common theme (e.g. strikes, inventions, diary entries or public speeches by a historical figure).

 The vertical axis represents some comparative criteria such as:

-- unimportant—very important
+• unimportant—very important

-- more push factor—more pull factor
+• more push factor—more pull factor

-- good example—poor example
+• good example—poor example

-- strongest influence—weakest influence
+• strongest influence—weakest influence

-- more or fewer examples
+• more or fewer examples

-- more welcoming—less welcoming.
+• more welcoming—less welcoming.

 In this unit, the vertical axis represents a continuum towards the achievement of human rights.
 The horizontal axis can represent key dates relevant to the cases studied.